Incentivizing Exploration with Selective Data Disclosure: A simple two-level policy

+We first design a simple policy that exhibits asymptotic learning (i.e., sublinear regret).
+While not achieving an optimal regret rate, this policy illuminates a key feature: initial agents are partitioned into \emph{focus groups}.
+Each agent sees the history for all previous agents in the same focus group (and nothing else).
+The information generated by these focus groups is then presented to later agents.
+We think of this policy as having two \emph{levels}: the exploration level containing the focus groups, followed by the exploitation level.
+All agents in the latter observe full history.

-We first consider a disclosure policy that reveals the full history in each round $t$, \ie $m_t=\SubH{t-1}$; we call it the \emph{full-disclosure policy}.
-The info-path for this policy is a simple path.
-We use this policy as a ``gadget" in our constructions.
-Hence, we formulate it slightly more generally:
+We first describe the structure of a single focus group.
+Consider a disclosure policy that reveals the full history in each round $t$, \ie $S_t = [t-1]$; we call it the \emph{full-disclosure policy}.
+The info-graph for this policy is a simple path.
+Intuitively, all agents in a the path of this full-disclosure policy are in a single focus group.

 \begin{definition} A subset of rounds $S\subset [T]$ is called a \emph{full-disclosure path} in the info-graph $G$ if the induced subgraph $G_S$ is a simple path, and it connects to the rest of the graph only through the terminal node $\max(S)$, if at all. \end{definition}